grea09/color/doc/abort.md

 ---
-title: "ABORT : Abstract Building Operating in Real Time as a refinement strategy for hierarchical partial order planning (Draft)"
+title: "RABAIS: Real-time Abstract Building As a refInement Strategy for hierarchical partial order planning (Draft)"
+author:
-author: Antoine Gréa
+	- Antoine Gréa
+	- Laetitia Matignon
+	- Samir Aknine
 tags: [POP, Partial Order Planning, PSP Plan-Space Planning, POCL, Partial Order Causal Link, automated planning, planning, partial plan]

 style: article
 ---

 # Introduction {-}

 The domain of automated planning is considered a basis of artificial intelligence.
 As such it must adapt to suit very different needs.
 Some works might require a fast real time scheduling process to build a path in complex environments.
 Other works will require flexibility for cooperation or competition with other agents.
 That is the reason behind the diversity of the planning comunity approach wise.

 Our research aims at a totally separated domain : intent recognition and robotics.
 In the recent years several works extended what is known in psycology as the *theory of mind*.
 That theory suposes that to recognise other's intents and goals we often use to transpose our own.
 That is like saying "*what would **I** do ?*" when observing actions of another person.
 This leads to new ways to use *invert planning* as an inference tool.